joicepassos/PHP-VanillaJS-Bootstrap-Shopping-Cart/README.md

 # PHP-VanillaJS-Bootstrap-Shopping-Cart

 This is a shopping cart application built using PHP, Vanilla JavaScript, and Bootstrap 5.
 It allows users to browse and add products to a shopping cart, and view the total cost of the items in the cart.
-The application uses the Model-View-Controller (MVC) design pattern, and implements SOLID and clean code principles.

 ## Installation